joinemm/miso-bot/README.md

 ### Deployment using docker

-First copy `.env.example` to `.env` and fill it with your own keys.
+First copy/rename `.env.example` to `.env` and fill it with your own keys.
 Everything else should be handled by the `docker-compose.yml`
 ```
 docker-compose up --build